Trump and the Russia investigation: What to know

 While Trump was actively running for president, his business attempted to secure a new real estate development in Moscow, according to records reviewed by the Washington Post.

-Trump Organization pursued building a Trump Tower in Moscow in late 2015 and early 2016, according to the Washington Post.
+Trump Organization pursued building a Trump Tower in Moscow from late 2015 to early 2016, according to the Washington Post.
 And Russian-born real estate developer Felix Sater was hoping to bring Trump himself to the country.

 Sater reportedly urged Trump to come to Moscow to promote the business venture and promised that he could get Putin to say “great things” about the Manhattan business mogul, sources told the Washington Post.